All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is whey or plant protein better for GLP-1 users?

 Whey protein isolate is generally the top choice because it has the highest leucine content (critical for muscle preservation), absorbs quickly, and has excellent protein density.
-However, if you are lactose intolerant or vegan, pea protein isolate is a solid plant-based alternative with good amino acid balance.
+But if you're lactose intolerant or vegan, pea protein isolate is a solid plant-based alternative with good amino acid balance.

 How much protein should each shake provide?